amarkmcconn/Week-1-Project/README.md

 # _Portfolio Project_
 #### By _**Mark McConnell**_
 #### _A HTML website showing required HTML tags, custom css style sheet, and clean polish code as outlined in the week 1 project parameters.
-A link the the website can be found below:_
+A link to the website can be found below:_
 _https://amarkmcconn.github.io/Week-1-Project/_
 ## Technologies Used
 * HTML